 Mark Duplass (Josef), Patrick Brice (Aaron Franklin)

 Patrick Brice, the credited director on Creep, is a friend of Mark Duplass and the two conceived the film, shot it and appear on screen together.
-Brice subsequently went on to direct the non-genre The Overnight (2015) and the horror film Corporate Animals (2019).
+Brice subsequently went on to direct the non-genre The Overnight (2015) and the horror films Corporate Animals (2019) and There’s Someone Inside Your House (2021).

 Mark Duplass has charted out a likeable screen presence as an everyday guy that you could easily regard as a best friend.
 On screen here, Duplass plays into that role and proves disarmingly creepy in an over-friendly way as he insists on hugs and walks through the woods.
 A long preamble segues into a fairly disturbing scene where he narrates a story about looking in his wife’s browser history and finding that she had been viewing animal porn and then contrived to sneak in and rape her while wearing an animal mask.